TheArkive/ahk-pi/README.md

   * AHK v1/2 64/32-bit/ANSI
   * AHK_H v1/2 32/64-bit
   * just specify the EXE to use for each one you intend to use.
-* Spacing variations and excluding the "v" for "v1" or "v2" is supported with default regex.
+* Spacing variations and optionally excluding the "v" for "v1" or "v2" is supported with default regex.

-You can change these settings on the fly without selecting another AutoHotkey EXE to reinstall / re-activate.

 The default match-strings for AHK versions are regex.
-Examples that are valid for default values are:
+Valid match strings to use as your first-line comment in your scripts are listed directly below.
+Any space in the match can actually be multiple spaces if desired, and the "v" (as in "v1" or "v2") is optional.

 ```
 ; AHK v1            <-- for 64-bit, optionally include "64-bit"